eleda77/eleda77.github.io/docs/vocab_list.md

 **effete** - affected and overly refined; no longer capable of effective action

+**effluent** - liquid waste or sewage discharged into a river or the sea

 **effrontery** - a very confident attitude or way of behaving that is shocking or rude

 **eftsoons** - soon after(ward)